Last Updated July 29th, 2022. Rules subject to change

 Battle Procedure

 ?
-Before a match begins, each Blader must present one Bey to the Judge.
+Once each pick is set, each Blader must present their Beyblade to the Judge.

 ?
-Once, presented a Blader may not disassemble their bey under any circumstance.
+Once presented a Blader may not disassemble their bey under any circumstance.

 (Any mode changes will not be permitted at this point)